bracesoftware/DETUtils-Old/docs/d_limits.md

 #endif
 ```
-- This limits the maximum number of custom properties that can be created, if you attempt to create a property with ID 301, function will return **0** - also if you have **detutils_debug** enabled, server will get an ingame warning which tells everyone on the server that maximum number of created properties has been reached.
+- This limits the maximum number of custom properties that can be created, if you attempt to create a property with ID 301, function will return **0** - also if you have **DETUTILS_DEBUG_MODE** enabled, server will get an ingame warning which tells everyone on the server that maximum number of created properties has been reached.

 ## d_visual.inc